Yellow discharge during pregnancy: what’s normal and when to speak to a midwife

-When you're pregnant, it's normal to have a slight increase in vaginal discharge particularly in the third trimester.
-Normal vaginal discharge will be quite familiar to you and it's usually odourless but sometimes can have a mild smell (nothing too offensive) and is often thin and clear.
-Yellow discharge on the other hand is not normal and could be the symptom of an underlying infection.
+When you're pregnant, it's normal to have a slight increase in vaginal discharge, particularly in the third trimester.
+Normal vaginal discharge will be pretty familiar to you, and it's usually odourless, but sometimes can have a mild smell (nothing too offensive) and is often thin and transparent.
+Yellow discharge, on the other hand, is not normal and could be the symptom of an underlying infection.

 Is discharge in pregnancy normal?

 "All women have some vaginal discharge, but this naturally increases during pregnancy.
-The discharge is caused by the production of cervical mucous, and normal vaginal transudate which is tissue fluid that passes through the vaginal walls.
-Vaginal discharge contains dead cells from the genital tract, mucous, bacteria and white blood cells.
+The discharge is caused by the production of cervical mucus and normal vaginal transudate, which is tissue fluid that passes through the vaginal walls.
+Vaginal discharge contains dead cells from the genital tract, mucus, bacteria and white blood cells.
 Note that the vagina is self-cleansing, and producing a discharge is a way of expelling unwanted material," says Dr Deborah.

 What is yellow discharge during pregnancy?

 From cervical mucus to the pink discharge at the end of your period, you're likely already familiar with seeing a change in your discharge.
-During pregnancy an increase in vaginal discharge, known as leukorrhea, can be expected as your hormones, oestrogen and progesterone, change.
+During pregnancy, an increase in vaginal discharge, known as leukorrhea, can be expected as your hormones, oestrogen and progesterone, change.
 This discharge should be clear, whiteish or even cream.
-Any discharge that smells stronger than normal or is offensive should be reported to your midwife or GP.
-Yellow discharge is usually either darker yellow and thick or lumpy, or pale yellow and watery and may sometimes indicate an infection and if infections are left untreated, they may lead to complications.
+Any discharge that smells stronger than usual or is offensive should be reported to your midwife or GP.
+Yellow discharge is usually darker yellow, thick or lumpy, or pale yellow and watery.
+It may sometimes indicate an infection, and if infections are left untreated, they may lead to complications.

 What does yellow discharge during pregnancy mean?

-Dr Deborah explains "It's normal for vagina discharge to increase during pregnancy.
-Usually, the discharge is clear or whitish in colour, and thin and watery."
-However, she notes that "If it changes in colour or becomes thick, lumpy or foul-smelling, you should seek medical help."
+Dr Deborah explains, "It's normal for vagina discharge to increase during pregnancy.
+Usually, the discharge is clear or whitish, thin and watery."
+However, she notes, "If it changes in colour or becomes thick, lumpy or foul-smelling, you should seek medical help."

-If you experience itching or burning or any discharge that's greenish or greyish, this could also be a sign of infection.
-Testing for vaginal and urine infections could involve a simple urine sample and/or a vaginal swab.
-Test results may take a couple of days to process, but your GP or midwife may organise for you to have a course of antibiotics which may be stopped if results are negative or changed if the results suggest a preferable alternative.
+If you experience itching, burning, or any greenish or grey discharge, this could also be a sign of infection.
+Testing for vaginal and urinary infections could involve a simple urine sample and/or a vaginal swab.
+Test results may take a couple of days to process.
+Still, your GP or midwife may organise for you to have a course of antibiotics, which may be stopped if results are negative or changed if the results suggest a preferable alternative.

 When to seek help if you have yellow discharge during pregnancy